Roadmap on carcinogens

 The concept of good practices is to be interpreted broadly: all initiatives that support workers and employers to protect against carcinogenic substances at work.
 Examples include: technical measures, awareness raising activities, risk assessment tools, sectoral industry approaches, prevention culture measures, cooperation between companies, cooperation between Member States, research institutes or economic sectors, etc.

-Organisations are invited to announce their (foreseen) initiatives and/or willingness to cooperate with others as part of the Roadmap.
-The listing is expected to be available from 1 July 2016.
+Organisations are invited to announce their (planned) initiatives and/or willingness to cooperate with others as part of the Roadmap.

 To submit your initiative please visit http://www.roadmaponcarcinogens.eu